 Bayview Artist Registry

-The San Francisco Arts Commission (SFAC) invites artists and artist teams residing in the United States to submit qualifications for inclusion in the Bayview Artist Registry for upcoming public art opportunities in the Bayview neighborhood of San Francisco.
-Artists with a meaningful connection to the Bayview – whether they currently reside, have resided in the Bayview, or have another significant connection to the Bayview - are encouraged to apply.
+The San Francisco Arts Commission (SFAC) invites artists and artist teams residing in the United States to submit qualifications to the Bayview Artist Registry to be considered for upcoming public art opportunities in the Bayview neighborhood of San Francisco.
+Artists with a meaningful connection to the Bayview––whether they currently reside, have resided in the Bayview, or have another significant connection to the Bayview––are encouraged to apply.

-The Bayview Artist Registry will be used to select artists to be commissioned for a range of new public art projects associated with upcoming construction in the Bayview, including improvements to the Southeast Wastewater Treatment Plant, the construction of a new community center at 1550 Evans, the current Southeast Community Facility at 1800 Oakdale and the expansion of the Southeast Health Center.
-The Registry will be used for upcoming projects over the next 3 years.
+The Bayview Artist Registry will be used to select artists to be commissioned for a range of public art projects associated with current and upcoming construction in the Bayview, including improvements to the Southeast Wastewater Treatment Plant, construction of the new Southeast Community Center at 1550 Evans, the expansion of the Southeast Health Center, and construction of the India Basin Shoreline public art project at 900 Innes.
+The Registry will be used for these and other upcoming projects through February 2021.

 The Arts Commission seeks visual artists working in a variety of media and artistic approaches to include in the Bayview Artist Registry.
 Artists whose practice includes direct engagement of the community in the design or making of the artwork are also encouraged to apply.
 Past public art experience is not required.